 1. Find your “why”

 Productivity experts will tell you that one of the best things to do when you’re having trouble getting things done is to remind yourself of why you want to get it done in the first place.
-For example, if you’re having a hard time meal prepping on Sundays, remind yourself that you’re doing a favor to your future self: By setting aside time for meal prep on Sundays, you’re setting yourself up for a healthier, less chaotic week.
+For example, if you’re having a hard time meal prepping on Sundays, remind yourself that you’re doing a favor to your future self: By setting aside enough time for meal prep on Sundays, you’re setting yourself up for a healthier, less chaotic week.

 2. Do the thing you don’t want to do first thing in the morning